-Conservative Material Properties: To account for uncertainty in material properties, FAA regulations state the use of conservative material properties (FAR-25.613 [3]).
-These are characterized as A-basis and/or B-basis material property values.
+Conservative Material Properties: In order to account for uncertainty in material properties, FAA regulations state the use of conservative material properties (FAR-25.613 [3]).
+The conservative material properties are characterized as A-basis and/or B-basis material property values.
 Detailed information on these values is provided in Volume 1, Chapter 8 of the Composite Materials Handbook [4].
-We use B-basis values, which are determined by calculating the value of a material property exceeded by 90% of the population with 95% confidence.
+In this paper, we use B-basis values.
+The B-basis value is determined by calculating the value of a material property exceeded by 90% of the population with 95% confidence.
 The basis values are determined by testing a number of coupons selected randomly from a material batch.
-In this paper, B the nominal value of the number of coupon tests is taken 50.
-The effect of the number of coupon tests is also explored.
+In this paper, the nominal value of the number of coupon tests is taken 50.
+In the Results section, the effect of the number of coupon tests will be explored.

-Other measures such as redundancy are not modeled here.
+Other measures such as redundancy are not discussed in this paper.

-4.2.
-Safety measures for reducing uncertainties
+B. Safety measures for reducing uncertainties

 Improvements in accuracy of structural analysis and failure prediction of aircraft structures reduce errors and enhance the level of safety of the structures.
-These improvements may be due to better modeling techniques, more detailed finite element models made possible by faster computers, or more accurate failure theories.
+These improvements may be due to better modeling techniques developed by researchers, more detailed finite element models made possible by faster computers, or more accurate failure theories.
 Similarly, the variability in material properties can be reduced through quality control and improved manufacturing processes.
 Variability reduction in damage and ageing effects is accomplished through inspections and structural health monitoring.
-Refer to the papers by Acar et al. [5] for effects of error reduction, Qu et al. [6] for effects of variability reduction, and Acar et al. [7] for effects of reduction of both error and variability.
+The reader is referred to the papers by Acar et al. [5] for effects of error reduction, Qu et al. [6] for effects of variability reduction, and Acar et al. [7] for effects of reduction of both error and variability.

-In this paper, we focus on error reduction through structural tests, while other uncertainty reduction measures are left out for future studies.
-Structural tests are conducted in a building block procedure (Volume I, Chapter 2 of [4]).
+In this paper, we focus on error reduction through aircraft structural tests, while the other uncertainty reduction measures are left out for future studies.
+Structural tests are conducted in a building block procedure (Volume I, Chapter 2 of Ref.
+[4]).
 First, individual coupons are tested to estimate the mean and variability in failure stress.
 The mean structural failure is estimated based on failure criteria (such as Tsai-Wu) and this estimate is further improved using element tests.
 Then a sub-assembly is tested, followed by a full-scale test of the entire structure.
-Here we use the simplified three-level test procedure depicted in Figure 1, which includes coupon tests, structural element tests and final certification test.
+In this paper, we use the simplified three-level test procedure depicted in Figure 1.
+The coupon tests, structural element tests and the final certification test are included.

-Figure 1: Simplified three-level tests
+Figure 1.
+Simplified three-level tests

 The first level is the coupon tests, where coupons (i.e., material samples) are tested to estimate failure stress.
-The FAA regulation FAR 25-613 requires aircraft companies to perform "enough" tests to establish design values of material strength properties (B-basis value).
+The FAA regulation FAR 25-613 requires aircraft companies to perform "enough" tests to establish design values of material strength properties (A-basis or B-basis value).
 As the number of coupon tests increases, the errors in the assessment of the material properties are reduced.
-However, since testing is costly, the number of coupon tests is limited to about 30-80 for B-basis value calculation.
+However, since testing is costly, the number of coupon tests is limited to about 100 to 300 for A-basis calculation and 30+ (i.e., more than 30) for B-basis value calculation.
+In this paper, the nominal value of the number of coupon tests is taken 50.

-At the second level, structural elements are tested.
-The main target of element tests is to reduce errors related to failure theories (e.g., Tsai-Wu) used in predicting failure of structural elements.
-Here, the nominal value of the number of structural element tests is taken as 3.
+At the second level of testing, structural elements are tested.
+The main target of element tests is to reduce errors related to failure theories (e.g., Tsai-Wu) used in assessing the failure load of the structural elements.
+In this paper, the nominal value of the number of structural element tests is taken as 3.